bartificer/programming-by-stealth/docs/pbs1.md

+---
+title: PBS 1 of X – Introduction
+---
-# PBS 1 of X – Introduction
+# Installment 1 of X – Introduction

 Computer programming is a very powerful skill – it literally lets you tell computers exactly what to do.